PRIVACY STATEMENT OF SWISSCOM DIRECTORIES LTD

 If You provide Us with the Personal Data of other individuals, please ensure that these persons are aware of this Privacy Statement, and only notify us of their Personal Data if you are entitled to do so pursuant to applicable data protection law.

 Swisscom Directories Ltd in Zurich, Switzerland, is the Controller for the Data Processing pursuant to this Privacy Statement.
-Please contact our Data Protection Office (available at email@example.com) for concerns and questions in connection with data protection.
+Please contact our Data Protection Office (available at firstname.lastname@example.org) for concerns and questions in connection with data protection.
+As an additional point of contact in the EU, our data protection representative is available to you and the supervisory authorities.
+He can be contacted by mail to VGS Datenschutzpartner UG, Am Kaiserkai 69, 20457 Hamburg, Germany or by e-mail to email@example.com.

 We collect specific Data when You use our Services and are in contact with localsearch (e.g., when visiting our websites, using one of our mobile apps or another of our digital services, making a contract, registering, and logging into Your user account, or when in contact with our employees).
 We fundamentally collect these Data directly from You.
 In specific cases, it may occur that We receive Data from other persons (e.g., if a third party provides a rating or a comment that relates to You, if Your employer provides Us with Your contact information, or if a company with which You maintain a contractual relationship forwards Your Data to Us).